Bill Fagerbakke: Career

 Fagerbakke has appeared on television in roles such as assistant coach "Dauber" Dybinski on Coach, and in films, including Funny Farm.
 He had a role as the mentally disabled Tom Cullen in the 1994 mini-series Stephen King's The Stand.
+From 1994 to 1996, he had main and recurring roles as Broadway / Hollywood in Gargoyles.
 From 1996 to 1999 he played Alan Parish in the Jumanji TV series.
 In 1999, he had a role in HBO's original series Oz as Officer Karl Metzger.

 His character on Coach was based on a former assistant coach at Idaho, a graduate assistant nicknamed "Tuna."

 He has appeared in numerous live action and animated films.
-With his first appearance coming in Perfect Strangers in 1984.
+With his first appearance coming in Perfect Strangers in 1984 where he played Carl.
 He has since appeared in films such as Loose Cannons, Halloween II, Rosewood Lane and Baby Makers.

+From 2001 to 2004, Fagerbakke had a main role as Kurt Blobberts in Lloyd in Space.
+He also had multiple reoccurring roles in the 2007, series Transformers: Animated.

-He has lent his voice to animated shows such as Family Guy, American Dad, The Grim Adventures of Billy & Mandy, Batman: The Brave and the Bold, Kim Possible, Duck Tales and Young Justice.
-While having main roles on shows such as Transformers: Animated, Lloyd in Space and Gargoyles.
+He has lent his voice to many other animated shows such as American Dad, The Grim Adventures of Billy & Mandy, Batman: The Brave and the Bold, All Hail King Julien, Kim Possible, Duck Tales and Young Justice.

 In 2007, he made a cameo appearance on the show Heroes as Steve Gustavson in the episodes "Run" and "Unexpected."
 In 2009, he had a role in the film Jennifer's Body.
-He also played the role of Marvin Eriksen Sr. in the CBS sitcom How I Met Your Mother.
+From 2005 to 2014, he had a recurring role as Marvin Eriksen Sr. on the CBS sitcom How I Met You Mother.
 In 2012, he made a cameo appearance in the TV show Weeds.

-Since 2021, Fagerbakke has been the lead role in the SpongeBob SquarePants spinoff The Patrick Star Show.
+He guest started as Ken Fisher in four episodes of the NBC series Growing Up Fisher.
+In 2015, it was announced Fagerbakke would reprise his role as coach Dyninski on NBC’s Coach revival, however the proposed revival was quickly cancelled.
+In 2017, he guest started in Blackish in the episode "One Angry Man".
+Fagerbakke had another recurring role as Chris Beverly in the Showtime series I Am Dying Up Here.

+In 2019, Fagerbakke portrayed Detective Pruitt on Netflix Unbelievable.
+He played Officer Jake on Young Sheldon from 2021 to 2023.
 In 2022, Fagerbakke guest-starred in the fifth season of Dynasty as Peter de Viblis.
 His daughter Carson portrays Peter's daughter Patty.